StefanovEmilia/Employee-Jenkins/README.md

 npm run populate
 ```

-**populate command** will run the populate.js file as a script and it will generate a buch of starter data for your database.
+**populate command** will run the populate.js file as a script and it will generate a bunch of starter data for your database.

-### Running the code
+### Running the code (at developing phase)

 ```bash
 cd ./server